ermartinez13/poc-tbd-smol-v2/README.md

 To the first attempt can be found [here](https://github.com/ermartinez13/poc-with-smol-v1/tree/main).

+To see and play around with version 2 of the generated application, checkout [this](https://codesandbox.io/p/github/ermartinez13/poc-with-smol-v2/main?workspaceId=ce2ee9c5-9e3c-4906-8a66-51ac2d9f846b) codesandbox.

 # Improving The Prompt

 Okay, its round 2!
 Our target improvements are: